 Facebook is another great platform to share your opt-in on to grow your email list.
 You can share posts on your Facebook page that share your story and why you created your opt-in, with a link to sign up for your email list.
 You can also optimize Facebook Ads, but I recommend learning how to run ads before you start, because you will just be throwing your money at the wind.
-I teach you how to use FB Ads in my course, The CEO Teacher Academy.
-Click here to get on my email list so you are the first to know when the cart opens!
+I teach you how to use FB Ads in level 2 of my programs, The CEO Teacher®.
+You can grab my Teacher's Map of Online Business Secrets here, and be put on the waitlist to know when doors to the programs open again.

 I love doing Facebook Lives to serve my audience, where I can build relationships, share tips, and offer my opt-in to help them.
 Recently, I’ve been going live weekly (now monthly) to answer questions about a certain topic.
-We actually had a whole coaching call about Email Marketing, which you can find by clicking here!
+We actually had a whole coaching call about Email Marketing on Facebook and it was EPIC!